ZForadi/Belly_Button_Biodiversity_with_Plotly/README.md

 ## Final Dashboard

 The final dashboard webpage looks like the following image.
+The webpage can also be found using Github Pages, found [here](https://zforadi.github.io/Belly_Button_Biodiversity_with_Plotly/)

 ![Final_page](Final_page.png)